z-esmaily/Eyeglasses_Removal/README.md

 	simple_take-off-eyeglasses.ipynb

 By default, Mask completion and Post-Process steps are active.
-If you want deactive them, you can set to False "--completion" and "--post_process" arguments relevantly in simple_take-off-eyeglasses.ipynb code.
+If you want deactive them, you can set to False "completion" and "post_process" arguments relevantly in simple_take-off-eyeglasses.ipynb code.

 You can change different arguments in simple_take-off-eyeglasses.ipynb by: